vstinner/vstinner.github.io/content/frozendict.rst

 PEP 814 has a different Rationale than the old PEP 416, and it explains the ``frozendict`` API in details.

-The insertion order is preserved, but a comparison and the hash value does not depend on the items’ order.
+The insertion order is preserved, but comparison and the hash value don't depend on the items’ order.

 Examples: